Frequently asked questions

 No. The executor or administrator of the estate will be responsible for notifying all merchants to cancel subscriptions e.g. Card Safe.

-What happens if any accounts are overdrawn?
+What happens if any of my accounts are in debit?

 Upon notification of death, any account with an outstanding debit balance will need to be repaid.
 If the estate is solvent, then the personal representative must authorise us to deduct any amount from credit balances held on the other accounts.